MARK YOUR CALENDARS:

 CLYNK bags are available at the office with tags already applied.
 THIS IS AN EASY WAY TO HELP MSK RAISE FUNDS BY RETURNING YOUR BOTTLES AND CANS USING THE CLYNK PROGRAM.
 To redeem bottles and cans: Fill the CLYNK bags, take your bags to any Hannaford, then scan each bag with the hand scanner and place your bags inside the unlocked door at any Hannaford/CLYNK bottle return location.
 Your bottles and cans will be sent to CLYNK to be counted and a credit will be applied to our MSK CLYNK account to be used for student support.
 PLEASE HELP YOURSELF TO CLYNK BAGS ANY TIME YOU VISIT MSK!

 A variety of clubs start up at different times throughout the school year depending on student and staff interests.
-Below is a list of current clubs.
-We will announce new club opportunities as they happen both in this weekly bulletin and through student announcements during the school day.
+We will announce club opportunities as they start up both in this weekly bulletin and through student announcements during the school day.
 Stay tuned!

 STRATEGY GAMES CLUB

-All MSK students are invited to come and play a variety of strategy games such as, chess, Risk, Stratego, Moncala, Pandemic and others.
+All MSK students are invited to come and play a variety of strategy games such as, chess, Risk, Stratego, Mancala, Pandemic and others.
 Students are encouraged to bring any non-electronic board game or cards they would like to share as well.
-This club takes place on Wednesdays after school in Mr. Coleman’s classroom (room 710).
+This club takes place on Wednesdays after school in Mr. Coleman’s classroom - 710.
+The next date is 10/31.
 If you have any questions, please contact Matt Coleman at firstname.lastname@example.org